LLNL/axom/src/axom/mainpage.md

 * @subpage slamtop provides an API to construct and process meshes.
 * @subpage slictop provides infrastructure for logging application messages.
 * @subpage spintop provides spatial acceleration data structures, also known as spatial indexes.
+* @subpage curvestop provides a light-weight representation for curve data and associated operators.

 Dependencies between components are as follows:
 - Core has no dependencies, and the other modules depend on Core